 - What extra washing machine costs should you consider?

 Hoping to find a bargain washing machine?
-We've scoured the stores to find you the best washing machine deals, ensuring you don't end up with a dud.
+We've scoured the sales to find you the best washing machine deals, so you don't end up with a dud.

 The washing machines on this page aren't always Best Buys, but they've scored well enough in our tests for us to be confident recommending them.